bevyengine/bevy-website/release-content/0.14/migration-guides/13216_Separate_state_crate.md

 Projects that use `bevy_app` directly and use states will need to add the `bevy_state` feature.

-To enable state functionality to your app, you will need to add the `StatesPlugin`.
+If you do not use `DefaultPlugins`, you will need to add the `StatesPlugin` manually to your app.